 File a New York City Sexual Harassment Claim with the Court

 After the EEOC gives you the Right to Sue letter, you can bring a civil lawsuit against your harasser and/or company for damages you suffered due to sexual harassment.
 Don’t hesitate to contact an attorney prior to this step for expert legal counsel throughout the necessary steps.
-Once you’ve decided litigation is the best or only way to seek justice for sexual harassment in the workplace, get in touch with Joseph & Norinsberg LLC—experienced and compassionate New York City sexual harassment attorneys.
+Once you’ve decided litigation is the best or only way to seek justice for sexual harassment in the workplace, get in touch with Joseph & Norinsberg LLC—experienced and compassionate New York City sexual harassment lawyers.

-Hire a Skilled NYC Sexual Harassment Lawyer
+Hire a Skilled NYC Sexual Harassment Attorney

 There’s a time limit for filing a charge of sexual harassment in New York.
 You must file the charge with the EEOC within 180 days of the date of the harassment or law violation, but this deadline extends to 300 days if a state or local anti-discrimination law covers your charge.